adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/04-query-builder.md

 ---

 # Query Builder
-The Database query builder provides you the Javascript API for constructing single to advanced SQL queries.
+The Database query builder provides you the JavaScript API for constructing single to advanced SQL queries.
 By the end of this guide, you will know:

 - How to construct and execute SQL queries
 - Different types of query builders